gguo78/dp-rag/documents/report.md

 # DP-RAG

-To overcome the limitations of DP FT or SD-based RAG, we developped and tested DP-RAG: a novel approach, build upon recent works on DP In-Context Learning (ICL) such as [@wu2023privacypreservingincontextlearninglarge] and particularily [@tang2024privacypreservingincontextlearningdifferentially].
+To overcome the limitations of DP FT or SD-based RAG, we developed and tested DP-RAG: a novel approach, build upon recent works on DP In-Context Learning (ICL) such as [@wu2023privacypreservingincontextlearninglarge] and particularly [@tang2024privacypreservingincontextlearningdifferentially].

 - Contrary to [@wu2023privacypreservingincontextlearninglarge], we aggregate outputs token by token.
 - Our token aggregation method is different from both methods exposed in: [@tang2024privacypreservingincontextlearningdifferentially] (*Gaussian* and *Report Noisy Max*).
-- Because we implement the full RAG system, we developped a method to collect the *top-k* most similar documents in a way that does not jeopardize the possibility to run a DP mechanism on them.
+- Because we implement the full RAG system, we developed a method to collect the *top-k* most similar documents in a way that does not jeopardize the possibility to run a DP mechanism on them.

 ## Overview of DP-RAG

 DP-RAG is made of two main components:

 * A method to collect documents related to the question in a way that does not prevent its output to be used in a DP mechanism.
-* A method to use the collected documents to prompt a LLM and produce a reponse with DP guarantees.
+* A method to use the collected documents to prompt a LLM and produce a response with DP guarantees.

 To understand the need for these components, let's describe what RAG is usually made of (see also [@lewis2021retrievalaugmentedgenerationknowledgeintensivenlp]) and introduce some notations (see @Fig:rag).

-A LLM: $\mathcal{L}$ is a function, taking some text, in the form of a sequence of tokens: $x = \left<x_1, x_2, \ldots, x_n\right>$ as input and outputing a probability distribution of the next token $x_{n+1}$ conditional on $x$:
+A LLM: $\mathcal{L}$ is a function, taking some text, in the form of a sequence of tokens: $x = \left<x_1, x_2, \ldots, x_n\right>$ as input and outputting a probability distribution of the next token $x_{n+1}$ conditional on $x$:
 $$\mathcal{L}(s, x) = \mathcal{L}(s, \left<x_1, x_2, \ldots, x_n\right>) = \Pr(x_{n+1} = s | \mathcal{L}, x_1, x_2, \ldots, x_n)$$

 We assume we have a set of $N$ documents: $D = \left\{d_1, d_2, \ldots, d_N\right\} \subset \mathcal{D}$ containing domain specific knowledge.
 These documents are also sequences of tokens: $d_i = \left<d_{i,1}, d_{i,2}, \ldots, d_{i,l_i}\right>$.
 We will, for simplicity, denote $\left<d_i, d_j\right>$ the concatenation of two sequences of token, or a sequence and one token.

 We also assume we have a similarity function $S: \mathcal{D}^2 \mapsto [-1, 1]$ which value is close to 1 when two documents are very similar, close to 0 when independent, and close to -1 when conveying opposite meaning.
-In this work $S$ will be the cosine similarity between some embedings of the documents, mapping them to some adequate $d$-dimensional vector space: $\mathbb{R}^d$:
+In this work $S$ will be the *cosine similarity* between some embeddings of the documents, mapping them to some adequate $d$-dimensional vector space: $\mathbb{R}^d$:
 $$S(d_i, d_j) = \frac{\left<E(d_i), E(d_j)\right>}{\|E(d_i)\|_2\|E(d_j)\|_2}$$

 When receiving a query in the form of a sequence of token: $q = \left<q_1, q_2, \ldots, q_{n_q}\right>$, the similarity between $q$ and each document is computed and the top $k$ documents in term of similarity are collected: